 Intake of sugary foods and beverages should also be limited because sugar is a natural food source for oral bacteria.
 Patients should also drink at least 64 ounces of water every day — especially during the two weeks prior to oral surgery.

 Other beverages and substances to avoid before your procedure:

 - Tobacco products of all kinds (for at least three months before surgery)

 Healthy Habits to Incorporate Before Surgery

 Strengthen your immune system by eating a balanced diet with whole grains, lean proteins, and plenty of fruits and vegetables.
-Be sure to receive adequate rest since sleep is important to rejuvenating the body and its tissues.
+Be sure to receive adequate rest since sleep is essential to rejuvenate the body and its tissues.
 In addition to eating healthy meals and drinking plenty of water, our oral surgeon urges patients to practice thorough oral hygiene.
 Your teeth should be brushed at least twice a day for a minimum of two minutes each time and flossing should be conducted once a day.

 If you have questions or would like to schedule an appointment, don’t hesitate to get in touch with Dr. Larry Wolford’s office using our online contact form or call 214-828-9115